Many companies have employee referral programs where referring someone who gets hired comes with a reward (typically a cash bonus).

 Once you’ve found your partner or preferred channel, you also outline a payment structure.
 For example, with SEM, you’d likely design a program where you pay Google for impressions or clicks, and with an influencer, you’d decide how and how much you’d pay them whenever your goal is met.

 We’ll talk more about how to measure performance marketing below.

 3. Generate and assign IDs.

-The only way to correctly attribute an action to a particular partner is by assigning a custom ID, code, or UTM parameter.
+This is crucial because the only way to attribute an action to your partner/publisher correctly is with a unique code, URL, or UTM parameter.

 Top Performance Marketing Software